renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 * Maximize the window.
 * Go to the website: https://fakestore.testelka.pl/
 * Locate and click on the "Shop" link.
-* Locate the "Windsurfing" link.
+* Locate and click the "Windsurfing" link.
 * Locate the sorting window and sort the products by date.
 * Click on the third displayed product.
 * Locate and click on the quantity input field.